OfficeDev/office-js-docs-pr/docs/powerpoint/shapes.md

 ---
 title: Work with shapes using the PowerPoint JavaScript API
-description: 'Learn how to add, remove, and format shapes on PowerPoint slides.' ms.date: 02/22/2022 ms.localizationpriority: medium
+description: Learn how to add, remove, and format shapes on PowerPoint slides. ms.date: 02/22/2022 ms.localizationpriority: medium
 ---